 It’s clear that inventory management is worthy of close attention when it comes to taking care of the pennies so that the pounds can look after themselves - or as we say here in Poland - the grosik do grosika!

 If you’d like to learn more about Inventory Management take a look at our accelerator applications on the Anaplan Platform for Inventory Management and Excess & Obsolete.
 These accelerators are designed to reduce Anaplan implementation time and cost so that you can deliver speed to decisions in inventory Management faster than you might think!
+Alternatively, take download our ebook, Enhanced Visibility and Control in Inventory Management.

-But the quest for collaborative, agile decision-making doesn’t stop here.
+The quest for collaborative, agile decision-making doesn’t stop here.
 Wherever you have over complex spreadsheet planning there can be substantial value to be gained in moving to a digital platform.
 Get in touch if you’d like to explore another process or extend a current digital platform application into another process, be it Supply Chain, or another discipline such as Finance or Workforce, we’d be happy to help you examine the potential value.